-Salt Stess on Soybean (Glycine max L Merr): Improving Salt Stress Tolerance through Seed Priming
+Salt Stess On Soybean (Glycine Max L Merr): Improving Salt Stress Tolerance Through Seed Priming

-Maman Suryaman, Adam Saepudin, Dedi Natawijaya, and Darul Zumani
+Maman Suryaman, Adam Saepudin, Dedi Natawijaya, Darul Zumani

-Abstract - Soybean seeds rapidly deteriorate or loss of viability and vigor, especially in stress conditions including by saline.
-This study was aimed to obtain the best seed viability and vigor of soybean treated by seed priming under salt stress.
-This study used a randomized completely block design with factorial pattern.
+Abstract: Soybean seeds rapidly deteriorate or loss of viability and vigor, especially in stress conditions including by saline.
+This study was aimed to obtain the best sali viability and vigor of soybean treated by seed priming under salt stress.
+This study used a randomized completely block desig the factorial pattern.
 First factor was the saline stress of NaCl concentration (C) which consisted of three levels (c0 = 0%, 0.5% = c1, c2 = 1%).
 Second factor was the treatment of seed priming (P) that consisted of 4 levels (p0 = hydropriming, p1 = osmopriming, p2 = matripriming, p3 = vitamin priming).
 The experiment was repeated three times.
-Data collected consisted of: germination capacity, germination rate, hypocotyl and epicotyl length, the weight of seedling, and the electrical conductivity.
+Data collected consisted allowed by properties of the electrical conductivity.
 Data were analyzed by analysis of variance followed by Duncan's multiple range test at 5 percent.
-The results showed that osmopriming, matripriming, and vitamin priming improved total germination and germination rate of soybean seeds under salinity stress, while seed priming with hydropriming caused significantly the reduction of germination total and germination rate in salinity stress of 1 percent.
+The results showed that osmopriming, matripriming, and vitamin priming improved total germination and germination rate in salinity stress of 1 percent.
 Increased salinity stress from 0 to 1 percent caused a reduction in hypocotyl and epicotyl length, different with osmopriming, matripriming, and vitamin priming that produced hypocotyl and epicotyl longer than hydropriming.
 In all seed primings, increased salinity stress from 0 to 1 percent lowered the weight of seedlings, and most drastic reduction of seedling weight occurred in seeds treated with hydropriming.
 Among seed priming treatments, osmopriming, matripriming, and vitamin priming were more able to reduce membrane leakage compared to hydropriming as indicated by lower electrical conductivity rates contributing the increase in tolerance to salt stress and high in seed viability and vigor.

-Key words - germination, salt stress tolerance, seed priming, electrical conductivity, soybean
+Key words: germination, salt stress tolerance, seed priming, electrical conductivity, soybean

-1 Introduction
+1 Introdugion

 Soybean is one of the important crop as a source of protein and as a component of fodder.
 In Indonesia, the demand of soybean for food is increasing every year and still not met by national production.
 Due to insufficient domestic production Indonesia every year import soybean.
 The government continue its effort to increase national production, such as by the expansion of planting areas, including utilizing marginal land.
 Salinity is an abiotic stresses which cause serious environmental problems.
-Salinity causing disruption to the growth and productivity of plants [1].
+Salinity causing disruption to the growth and productivity of pages [1].
 This are caused by: (1) the potential low osmotic soil solution thus reducing the availability of water for the plants, and (2) an increase in the concentration of ions that are toxic to plants which spurred an imbalance in the metabolism of nutrients [2, 3].
 The lowered osmotic potential causes a decrease in crop productivity due to reduced water uptake.
 In saline conditions, the plants require more energy to absorb water and maintain cell turgor.
 If the plant does not have sufficient energy, water uptake process and transpiration flow will be decreased allowing the growth and yield may also be disrupted.
-In addition, the plant will also undergo an imbalance of ions that can cause toxicity to plants [3].